LEDNet: Joint Low-light Enhancement and Deblurring in the Dark

+\textbf{Evaluation Metrics.} We employ the PSNR and SSIM metrics for evaluation on the synthetic LOL-Blur dataset.
+To evaluate the perceptual quality of restored images, we also report the perceptual metric LPIPS~\cite{zhang2018unreasonable} for references.

 \textbf{Quantitative Evaluations.} Table~\ref{tab:lolblur_results} shows quantitative results on our LOL-Blur dataset.
 The proposed LEDNet performs favorably against other baseline methods.
-Notably, the better performance at a similar runtime cost and model size of other state-of-the-art networks.
-The results suggest LEDNet is effective and particularly well-suited for this task due to the specially designed network structure and losses.
+Notably, the better performance at a similar runtime cost and model size of other networks.
+The results suggest LEDNet is effective and particularly well-suited for this task due to the specially designed network and losses.

-\textbf{Qualitative Evaluations.} Figure~\ref{fig:lolblur_results} compares the proposed LEDNet model with baseline methods on LOL-Blur dataset.
-It can be observed that all compared methods produce unpleasing results and suffer from serious blur artifacts, especially in saturated regions.
+\textbf{Qualitative Evaluations.} Fig.~\ref{fig:lolblur_results} compares the proposed LEDNet with baseline methods on LOL-Blur dataset.
+All compared methods produce unpleasing results and suffer from serious blur artifacts, especially in saturated regions.
 In contrast, LEDNet generates perceptually pleasant results with sharper textures.